ashioyajotham/fingpt_trader/README.md

 This project builds on the foundation of several important open-source projects and research:

-- **FinGPT Research**: Core ideas on financial sentiment analysis and market prediction using large language models were inspired by research from the FinGPT paper.
-The paper can be found [here](https://arxiv.org/abs/2306.06031).
+- **FinGPT Research**: Core ideas on financial sentiment analysis and market prediction using large language models were inspired by research from the [FinGPT paper](https://arxiv.org/abs/2306.06031).

-- **llama.cpp**: Our inferencing pipeline leverages the efficient llama.cpp framework for running the language model with minimal computational resources, enabling local execution without cloud dependencies.
-Read more about it [here](https://github.com/ggml-org/llama.cpp)
+- **llama.cpp**: Our inferencing pipeline leverages the [llama.cpp](https://github.com/ggml-org/llama.cpp) framework for running language models with minimal computational resources.

-- **Binance API**: Trading functionality is built on the Binance exchange API and Python client libraries, which provide a robust infrastructure for cryptocurrency trading.
-The API documentation can be found [here](https://binance-docs.github.io/apidocs/spot/en/#public-rest-api).
+- **Binance API**: Trading functionality is built on the [Binance exchange API](https://binance-docs.github.io/apidocs/spot/en/#public-rest-api) and Python client libraries.

-- **Python AsyncIO**: The asynchronous architecture is powered by Python's AsyncIO framework, enabling efficient concurrent operations.
-Learn more about AsyncIO [here](https://docs.python.org/3/library/asyncio.html).
+- **Python AsyncIO**: The asynchronous architecture is powered by [Python's AsyncIO framework](https://docs.python.org/3/library/asyncio.html).

-Special thanks to all open-source contributors whose tools and libraries make projects like this possible.

 ## Contributing